-We established the scholarship programme in an effort to help build a stronger and more inclusive AI community, who can bring a wider range of experiences to the fields of AI and computer science.
-The scholarships provide financial support to students from underrepresented groups seeking to study graduate courses relating to AI and adjacent fields.
+Our scholarships provide financial support to students from underrepresented groups, who are seeking graduate studies in AI-related and adjacent fields.
 Scholars are also offered support from a DeepMind mentor, and have opportunities to attend leading AI academic conferences and DeepMind events.